Which user event correlates with user retention?

 SELECT statement like the following:

-From the report, click the more button to the right of Export and then click Clone.
+From the report, click the more button to the right of Export and then click Duplicate.

 Modify the common table expression in lines 4-19 to reference your database tables and relevant columns.